theborderland/loomio-deploy/README.md

 docker exec -ti loomiodeploy_db_1 su - postgres -c 'psql loomio_production'
 ```

+-## Building a backup policy
+Most of the environment we have set up so far can be considered disposable, as it can be rebuilt from scratch in a few minutes.

 Things you want to consider when designing a proper backup policy: